dbakewel/netbots/README.md

         #Damage
         'hitDamage': 2, #Damage a bot takes from hitting wall or another bot 'explDamage': 20, #Damage bot takes from direct hit from shell.
-The further from shell explotion will result in less damage.
+The further from shell explosion will result in less damage.

         #Misc
         'keepExplotionSteps': 10, #Number of steps to keep old explosions in explosion dict (only useful to viewers).